core-wg/oscore/draft-ietf-core-object-security.md

    * If Observe is not used, the nonce from the request is used.

-   * If Observe is used, Compute the AEAD nonce from the Sender ID, Common IV, and partial IV (Sender Sequence Number in network byte order).
+   * If Observe is used, Compute the AEAD nonce from the Sender ID, Common IV, and Partial IV (Sender Sequence Number in network byte order).
 Then (in one atomic operation, see {{nonce-uniqueness}}) increment the Sender Sequence Number by one.

 4. Encrypt the COSE object using the Sender Key.
 Compress the COSE Object as specified in {{compression}}.